-It’s an ever changing world out there, one minute fats bad for us then it’s good, we shouldn’t be eating red meat, then we should.
-More recently coconut oil has been branded as ‘poisonous’ by the media, this was only a few weeks ago, and then today I read in the paper that cooking rice with coconut oil slashes 60% of calories and is great for weight loss (apparently so, read here if you haven’t seen this latest news story).
+It’s an ever changing world out there, one minute fats bad for us then it’s good, we shouldn’t eat red meat, then we should.
+More recently coconut oil has been branded as ‘poisonous’ by the media.
+This was only a few weeks ago.
+Today I read that cooking rice with coconut oil slashes 60% of calories and is great for weight loss (apparently so, read here).
 I thought I was indecisive but the media seem to be on another level.
-All of this indecisive reporting leaves us scratching our heads and asking ‘what can I eat?’
+All of this indecisive reporting leaves us scratching our heads and asking ‘what should i be eating?’.

-It’s true, don’t believe what you read in the media, it’s a circus out there and these articles are only out there to grab your attention, and annoyingly they do.
-However we need to realise that some of these statements are not entirely true or are not true for everyone.
+It’s true, don’t believe what you read in the media, it’s a circus out there and these articles are only out there to grab your attention.
+Annoyingly they do.
+However we need to realise some of these statements are not entirely true or are not true for everyone.

 What we really need to start doing is listening to ourselves and figuring out which foods work for you and which don’t.
 It’s all down to taste preference, lifestyle choice and how foods interact with our minds and bodies.
-It can take years to fully understand how your body interacts with different foods, and even then we still won’t really know.
+It can take years to fully understand how your body interacts with different foods.
+Even then we still won’t really know.

-I’ve said it before and I’ll say it again, it’s all about moderation and establishing what works for you and what doesn’t.
-It can take years to understand how our bodies react to certain foods and even then we still probably won’t fully understand.
-We all work in a different way, each and every one of us are mechanically made differently, it’s what makes us all interesting.
+I’ve said it before and I’ll say it again, it’s all about moderation, establishing what works for you and what doesn’t.
+It can take years to understand how our bodies react to certain foods and even then we still won’t fully understand.
+We all work in a different way, each and every one of us are made differently, it’s what makes us interesting.
 We all know that somebody who can eat everything and anything and still not gain weight and for some of us this doesn’t quite work.